ElephantsGroup/eg-user/docs/getting-started.md

-# Getting started with Yii2-user
+# Getting started with eg-user

-Yii2-user is designed to work out of the box.
+eg-user is designed to work out of the box.
 It means that installation requires minimal steps.
 Only one configuration step should be taken and you are ready to have user management on your Yii2 website.